eddelbuettel/pkg-aws-sdk-cpp-only-s3/README.md

 Taken as a complete snapshot on 2020-02-15 at sha1 dfd0b02d95 from https://github.com/aws/aws-sdk-cpp
-and _removed everything_ not need to build only 's3;core'
+and _removed everything_ not needed to build only 's3;core'

 Updated 2020-07-09 with release 1.8.6 sha1 1602b75
+Updated 2020-10-30 with release 1.8.77 sha1 6fb85dc74b also adding sts and identity-management

 ### Changes